History of St Augustine's Church Locking

 There are six bells in the tower, two of which were cast at

-Bridgwater.
-An old beam in the porch dated 1631 and taken from
+the 'Victory Bell'.
+An old beam in the porch dated 1631 and

-the belfry bares the name of John Plumley, Lord of the Manor.
+taken from the belfry bares the name of John Plumley, Lord of

-The old door on the inside of the stairs leading to the top
+the Manor.
+The old door on the inside of the stairs leading

 The pulpit is one of the finest in the county, although now